SureDeveloping/Boardgame-Bar-Bonn/README.md

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>

 ### Solved Bugs
 - I tried to style the links and the logo in the header and to use black colors.
 This was not successful with an Id.
-Here I had to address the <a> element for the logo directly to solve the problem
+Here I had to address the a Element for the logo directly to solve the problem

 - I tried to style the social links in the footer white.
 Initially again via an Id. in the Ul element.
 This was not successful either.
-The task could be solved via a class directly in the <a> element.
+The task could be solved via a class directly in the a Element.

  - Hier fehlt text <span style="color:yellow"> PRÜFEN </span>